Gazyi/unity-vmf-loader/readme.markdown

 Installation
 ============

-Installation is a bit weird at the moment.
-Basically just toss everything in the "Assets" to a new folder inside your own "Assets" folder.
-This will be improved in the future.
+Basically just toss everything in the "Assets" folder to the "Assets" folder of your project.

 Usage
 =====